Convex hulls of multidimensional random walks: Introduction and results for planar random walks

 We now present an asymptotic result for general random walks assuming that the increments have zero mean and a finite covariance matrix $\Sigma$.
 This matrix must be non-degenerate by assumption~\eqref{cond H}.
 For such walks, introduce the following definitions.
 For any non-zero $u \in \R^d$, denote by $T(u):=\inf \{ k \ge 1: S_k \notin H(u) \}$ the exit time from the half-space $H(u) := \{z \in \R^d: \langle z, u \rangle \ge 0 \}$, and let

 be the expected normalized distance from $H(u)$ to the exit point $S_{T(u)}$.
 It is easy to see that this function is positive and angular, that is, independent of $|u|$.
-For random walks with symmetrically distributed increments, $R(u) \equiv 1/\sqrt2$.
+We will also show that $R(u)$ is bounded.
+For random walks with centrally symmetric distribution of increments satisfying~\eqref{cond H}, we have $R(u) \equiv \sqrt2/2$.
+This becomes clear in the next paragraph if one uses that $T(u)$ is the exit time of the symmetrically distributed random walk $\langle S_n, u \rangle$ from the non-negative half-line.

-In dimension one, $R(1)$ and $R(-1)$ are the expected values of ascending and descending (resp.) ladder heights of the random walk normalized by standard deviation of its increments.
-In this case it is well known that $R(\pm1)$ are finite and
+In dimension one, $R(1)$ and $R(-1)$ are the expected values of ascending and descending, respectively, ladder heights of the random walk normalized by standard deviation of its increments.
+In this case it is well known (see the proof of Lemma~\ref{lem: half asympt} in the Appendix) that $R(\pm1)$ are finite and

-The asymptoticorder here is the same as in the symmetric case (cf. \eqref{!!} and \eqref{gamma asympt}) but of course the probabilities are now distribution-dependent.
+This is actually true even without~\eqref{cond H} while under~\eqref{cond H}, all the inequalities above can be taken to be strict.
+The asymptotic order here is the same in the symmetric case (where $R(\pm 1)=\sqrt2/2$, cf. \eqref{!!} and \eqref{gamma asympt}) but of course the probabilities are now distribution-dependent.

 \begin{theo} Let $d=2$, and assume that \eqref{cond H} holds and that increments of the random walk $S_n$ have zero mean and a finite covariance matrix $\Sigma$.
 Then